General Medical Council (GMC)

 Name Badges

 Students on UG medicine degrees will be issued with a plastic name badge at the beginning of the academic year.
 This should be placed inside the pink card holder and worn in small group teaching sessions, DR, clinical skills and on clinical placements.
 If the card is lost a replacement can be purchased from the online shop.
-A temporary name badge can be obtained from the School Reception Desk on Level 3 whilst waiting on the replacement name badge.
+A temporary name badge can be obtained for clinical skills and DR practicals on arrival at the session if you can demonstrate you have ordered a replacement name badge (email receipt) otherwise a professionalism notice will be issued.